lksmllr/39-Inf-NP-Abschlussprojekt/README.md

 - chmod a+x thinClient_client.py

-You can than start the client shell with:
+You can than start the client shell with

 - ./thinClient_client.py